Powerful professional learning helps children succeed and teachers thrive

-There is now strong international research that describes the characteristics of successful teacher professional development.
-At the Teacher Development Trust we are working with the entire education sector to promote these principles by:
+Using a strong international evidence base of what constitutes successful teacher professional development, at the Teacher Development Trust we are working with the entire education sector to promote the principles of good CPD by:

-- Stimulating demand for high quality professional development through our Network, a partnership of schools developing world-class, evidence-informed professional learning;
+- Stimulating demand for high quality CPD through the TDT Network, our national partnership of over 220 schools & colleges supporting world class, evidence-informed professional learning

 - Ensuring access to high quality training provision via our free database, TDT Advisor, and encouraging providers to attain high standards via our quality marks and community reviews;